Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We will write the VBA code for the above simple validation checks in the class module.

-The earlier version of the vba code in the class module ClstxtArray1 is given below for reference.
+The earlier version of the VBA code in the class module ClstxtArray1 is given below for reference.

 Option Compare Database